author of Honorable Influence - founder of Mindful Marketing

 Although Fowler credits Apple for trying to do more to keep people safe than other tracking device makers, like Tile, have done, his experience still leads him to conclude that AirTags are “a new means of inexpensive, effective stalking.”

 So, should Apple stop selling AirTags?
-Base on Fowler’s experiment, a natural conclusion is ‘yes.’
+Based on Fowler’s experiment, a natural conclusion is ‘yes.’
 However, as it is with so many products that offer both positive and negative outcomes, the answer is not that easy.

 For instance, many of us travel in automobiles each day to go to work, school, shopping etc. Tragically, more than 38,000 U.S. residents die in car crashes each year, and many more are injured.
 Also, we’ve unfortunately seen some use cars maliciously to kill others.